keflavich/plfit/README.rst

     myplfit.plotcdf()

-*If you use this code, please cite Clauset et al 2009 and consider posting a comment below.*
+*If you use this code, please cite Clauset et al 2009*

 Direction citations to the source are welcome!
 The python translation has been cited in the following works (and perhaps others?):